merev/kafka-cluster/README.md

  - clone the repository;
  - open the directory in terminal;
  - execute the command `vagrant up`;
- - wait until the cluster is ready.
+ - wait until the environment is ready.

 #### Requirements: